-Think what you’re talking about doesn’t matter?
+If you think what you’re talking about doesn’t matter, you’re wrong.
+Traditional media is listening.
 Al Krueger shares this PRWeek article.

-For years conventional wisdom has dictated that the best way to garner traditional media coverage is to deliver stories to the media, who then deliver this news if they deem it to be relevant.
+For years conventional wisdom has dictated that the best way to garner traditional media coverage is to deliver stories to the media.
+The media would then deliver this news…only if they deemed it to be relevant.

 Times have changed.
 We can now produce rich new media content and leverage social media channels to share stories ourselves.
 This approach, if done right, can produce two major results: we can share stories directly with an audience and traditional media can be exposed to these stories and become interested beyond a traditional PR pitch.

 To be successful in this approach, we have to be purposeful and strategic and develop stories for an audience, not just the media.
 We have to think – and act – like journalists.
-The “think like a journalist” idea has been around for a long time, but the opportunity to “act like a journalist” is pretty new thanks to advances in social media, reasonably priced HD video and digital SLR cameras, and highly accessible online platforms.
+The “think like a journalist” idea has been around for a long time.
+But the opportunity to “act like a journalist” is pretty new.
+Give thanks to advances in social media, reasonably priced HD video and digital SLR cameras, and highly accessible online platforms.

-If we put our journalist hats on when we set out to shoot a video interview or write an article about a business, a client, or a corporate employer, we force ourselves to think differently.
+If we put our journalist hats on when we set out to shoot a video interview or write an article we force ourselves to think differently.
 And then we’ll learn what sticks and what doesn’t when we share it in social media.

-Taking this new approach while sharing stories directly with an audience will only improve our success and increase our value as strategic communicators by getting stories to the right people through traditional and social media and ultimately impacting the bottom line.
+Taking this new approach while sharing stories will only improve our success.
+It can also increase our value as strategic communicators by getting stories to the right people.
+Through traditional and social media we can ultimately impact the bottom line.

 I welcome your comments!
 No part of this article may be reproduced in any manner without permission and attribution.